-If you’re like most people, long-term care insurance is something that you’ve never thought about within your personal finance plans.
+Like most people, long-term care insurance is something you’ve never considered within your financial plans.
 But it’s essential to think about these things ahead of time so that when the time comes when you need LTC insurance, there’s no scrambling and long waiting periods to get your coverage in order!
 So let’s talk about long-term care insurance and then request a quote.

 - What is Long-Term Care Insurance?